Typebulb FAQ

 Who's behind the website?

 Ben Albahari.
 I worked as a Program Manager at MSFT, and co-authored the C# in a Nutshell series (with my brother, Joe Albahari, the author of the popular LINQPad tool).
-The core of Typebulb is extremely economical to maintain.
-However, I do incur costs for bulbs with inference, but I rate limit that to what I can afford.
-If it blows up in popularity, I'll seek investment.
-Inference is reducing by a factor of 10 per year, which is an amazing tailwind to have.
+It's very cheap to maintain, but if it ever got really popular, I'd seek investment.

 Do you have a favourite bulb?